William W. Clark

 Prof. Bill Clark of CUNY-Queens College and the Graduate Center shows his undergraduate Gothic Art students a pane of stained glass from Troyes from the Godwin-Ternbach Museum collection in April 2013.

-William (Bill) W. Clark (born 1940–April 22, 2025) was emeritus professor of art history in the medieval studies program at the Graduate Center at Queens College, City University of New York.
+William (Bill) W. Clark (1940 – April 22, 2025) was emeritus professor of art history in the medieval studies program at the Graduate Center at Queens College, City University of New York.
 He was a widely published expert on early medieval, Romanesque, and Gothic art and architecture.

 Clark earned his PhD in medieval art and architecture from Columbia University in 1970, under the supervision of Robert Branner.
 Beginning in the 1970s, he taught at Queens College.
 Clark wrote four books on medieval architecture.
 His scholarly papers have been published in major art and architecture history journals for five decades.
 Clark was a founding member of the Association Villard de Honnecourt for the Interdisciplinary Study of Medieval Technology, Science, and Art (AVISTA).
 Along with being a frequent speaker, organizer, and chairperson at conferences such as those of the College Art Association, the International Congress on Medieval Studies, the International Medieval Congress, the Medieval Academy of America, and the American Society for Eighteenth-Century Studies.

 Clark appeared in the PBS series "The Art of the Western World" as an expert on Gothic architecture and art, and in the Nova series "The Master Builders" with Princeton University professor Robert Mark.
 He was a visiting faculty member at Southern Methodist University, for its program "Majesty, Memory, and Mourning in the Late Middle Ages."

 Clark received several grants to further his research.
 In 1978 Clark was awarded a grant from the American Council of Learned Societies to support his post-doctoral research.
 He received grants from the National Endowment for the Humanities in 1995 and 2000 for his research on medieval architecture.

 Bill Clark died on Tuesday, April 22, 2025.